-Figure 4.
-Snippet definition frame
+Figure 4: Snippet definition frame

-When a snippet is dragged and dropped into Redwood's work space its XML description is interpreted and graphical components are drawn onto the screen based on the information included in the display section of the description.
-In the last step of the process shown in Figure 3, the parameters and scripts are used to generate source code output for a selected language.
+When a snippet is dragged and dropped into Redwood's workspace its XML description is interpreted and graphical components are drawn onto the screen based on the information included in the display section of the description.
+In the last step of the process shown in [Fig. 3], the parameters and scripts are used to generate source code output for a selected language.
 More details on creating and using snippets are provided in the following section.

-5. Working with Snippets: An Example
+5 Working with Snippets: An Example

-As shown in Figure 3, the first step in developing a new snippet is to define the snippet using an XML description that has the structure presented in Figure 4.
+As shown in [Fig. 3], the first step in developing a new snippet is to define the snippet using an XML description that has the structure presented in [Fig. 4].
 Both the visualization section and the code mapping section of the snippet need to be filled out in order to completely define the snippet.
-In typical circumstances, creating the visual description of a snippet is straightforward, as one merely needs to describe which primary components are required.
-For example, as shown in Figure 5, the visual components of a Class snippet include the class description comments, the class name, its lists of attributes, and its methods.
+In typical circumstances, creating the visual description of a snippet is straightforward, as one merely needs to describe which 866 primary components are required.
+For example, as shown in [Fig. 5], the visual components of a Class snippet include the class description comments, the class name, its lists of attributes, and its methods.
 Note that, using the previously introduced terminology, this is a base snippet, or generic snippet, as it needs customization for actual use in an executable program.
-Figure 6 shows the rather bare visual representation of the generic Class snippet.
+The rather bare visual representation of the generic Class snippet is shown in [Fig. 6].